LLaurance/eecs106a-final-project-website/_pages/01_introduction.md

 layout: post
 ---

-• Describe the end goal of your project.

-• Why is this an interesting project?
-What interesting problems do you need to solve to make your solution work?

-• In what real-world robotics applications could the work from your project be useful?

 Our goal is to have our robot listen to a series of musical notes played by the user, then replicate the sequence itself on an electronic keyboard using an end effector resembling a hand.
+Our project is interesting because it involves imitating a human activity through a robotic arm.
+It requires expertise in and integration of diverse fields, including computer-aided design, 3D printing, and signal processing, to come to fruition.

+Our project is a proof of concept that opens the possibility of more advanced robotic keyboard playing in this specific case and automated musical instrumentals and ensembles in general.